kruzer/LTEMonitor/README.md

 ```sh
 LTEMonitor -s 192.168.8.1 -u admin -p admin
 ```
-and open your browser at http://localhost:8080 (the default local port is 8080, but it can be changed in command line)
+and opens your browser at http://localhost:8080 (the default local port is 8080, but it can be changed in command line)

 There is complete list of current command line parameters:
 ```sh